Shawnee language: Grammatical categories

-Parts of speech in the Algonquian languages, Shawnee included, show a basic division between inflecting forms (nouns, verbs and pronouns), and non-inflecting invariant forms (also known as particles).
+Parts of speech in the Algonquian languages, Shawnee included, show a basic division between inflecting forms (nouns, verbs, and pronouns), and non-inflecting invariant forms (also known as particles).
 Directional particles (piyeci meaning 'towards') incorporate into the verb itself.
 Although particles are invariant in form, they have different distributions and meanings that correspond to adverbs ([hi]noki meaning 'now', waapaki meaning 'today', lakokwe meaning 'so, certainly', mata meaning 'not') postpositions (heta'koθaki wayeeci meaning 'towards the east') and interjections (ce meaning 'so!').

 Case

 Examples (1) and (2) below show the grammatical interaction of obviation and inverse.
 The narrative begins in (1) in which grandfather is the grammatical subject [+AGENT] in discourse-focus [+PROXIMATE].
 In (2), grandfather remains in discourse-focus [+PROXIMATE], but he is now the grammatical object [+OBJECT].
-To align grammatical relations properly in (2), the inverse marker /-ekw-/ is used in the verb stem to signal that the governor is affecting grandfather.
+To align grammatical relations properly in (2), the inverse marker /-ekw-/ is used in the verb stem to signal that the governor is affecting the grandfather.
 (The prefix /ho-/ on ho-stakooli refers to 'grandfather').